michaelmcgann/Environmental_OLED_Monitor_Temperature_Pressure/README.md

 Completed enough of the I2C driver to run a scan for addresses and send the details over UART to view in RealTerm.
 Set up so not only all the scanned addresses will print but also the last known status on I2C.
 This has helped a lot in debugging as the OLED responded fine but the BMP280 module was not.
 After some time I realised pressing the module down on the breadboard allowed for a successful connection and the device responded when probed.
 I will need to sort out connections then finish the I2C driver.

 ### 01/01/2026 Update
-Had to semi bodge the connections, but recieving both excpected ACKs now.
+Had to semi bodge the connections, but receiving both expected ACKs now.
 Printed via UART on RealTerm as shown below.

 ![image0 (2)](https://github.com/user-attachments/assets/4c31584c-1566-460e-b2bc-6b3b46ed88ef)